-- Trace File: If you leave this field blank, the driver trace will be logged in the default Remote Loader trace.
-The trace files are created on the server hosting the .NET Remote Loader. - Trace Level: Specify the trace level. - Trace File Size: Specify the maximum size of the trace file with suffixes KB, MB, or GB.
-The default maximum file size is 10 MB. - 4 For the changes to take effect, click Save on the Designer toolbar.
+- Trace File: Specify the trace file.
+All the driver traces for this domain will be logged in this specified file.
+If you leave this field blank, the driver trace will be logged in the default remote loader trace file. - Trace Level: Specify the trace level. - Trace File Size: Specify the size of the trace file. - 4 For the changes to take effect, click Save on the Designer toolbar.